digital-botanical-gardens-initiative/digital-botanical-gardens-initiative.github.io/content/authors/galgonek_jakub/_index.md

 ---
 # Display name
-title: "Gregor Kozlowski"
+title: "Jakub Galgonek"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "gregor-kozlowski"
+- "galgonek_jakub"

 # Is this the primary user of the site?
-superuser: false
+superuser: true

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: DBGI Contributor - Botanical Garden Director
+role: DBGI External Advisor - Knowledge Graphs & Semantic Web

 # Organizations/Affiliations
 organizations: